Sleep Apnea

 For patients with mild to moderate obstructive problem, Osseo Dental custom makes oral devices.
 These help keep your airway open by preventing your tongue from closing the throat.
 Besides, the oral sleep device also helps in breathing by moving the mandible forward.

-Doctors Springer and Joiner will be more than happy to assist you in your sleep apnea journey.
+Dr Marquis will be more than happy to assist you in your sleep apnea journey.

 To understand more about how an oral appliance will help you sleep better, give Osseo Family Dental a call.
 Dial (763) 425-2626 to schedule an appointment.